 You do not need to be a stand-up comedian, but a sense of humor definitely helps.
 The best hosts are warm, energetic, and good at reading the room.
 Some hosts lean into comedy, others into competitive intensity, and others into a chill, laid-back vibe.
 Find a style that feels natural to you, because authenticity is more important than being the funniest person alive.

-Tuesday, Wednesday, and Thursday are the most popular trivia nights because venues want to drive traffic on otherwise slow evenings.
+Tuesday, Wednesday, and Thursday are the most popular trivia and bingo nights because venues want to drive traffic on otherwise slow evenings.
 Monday works well too.
-Friday and Saturday are better suited for karaoke, as the weekend crowd tends to prefer a party atmosphere over structured competition.
-Sunday can go either way depending on the venue.
+Friday and Saturday are better suited for karaoke.
+Sunday can go either way depending on the venue, and during football season Sunday is prime time for sports pick'em at any sports bar.

 Most trivia nights run 2 to 2.5 hours, typically from 7:00 to 9:00 or 9:30 PM.
 This includes setup time (15-20 minutes), the actual game (4-6 rounds over about 90 minutes), and teardown (10 minutes).
 Karaoke events tend to run longer, usually 3-4 hours, since singers keep rotating through the queue.